BUY PREGNANCY TESTS & OVULATION TESTS

 Key Facts

-• Implantation dip refers to a temporary drop in basal body temperature (BBT) during the luteal phase, about 7-10 days post-ovulation.
+• An implantation dip is a temporary drop in basal body temperature (BBT) of about 0.2 °C during the luteal phase, potentially indicating pregnancy.

 Many women in Australia will confirm that trying to conceive can be a stressful experience.
 Women trying to add to their families often wonder if they’re ovulating regularly and whether they can get pregnant after having unprotected sex during the fertile window.
 It’s also common to question whether implantation has occurred.
 The most obvious way to confirm your conception is to take a pregnancy test .
 However, there are other clues you can rely on aside from waiting to see those two lines, and this includes an implantation dip.
 To understand an implantation dip, you must familiarise yourself with basal body temperature, BBT, and other commonly used fertility tracking methods.
 Continue reading to learn everything you need to know about implantation dips and whether or not they are a reliable indicator of pregnancy.